Meet the Staff

 Celia Moore

-The heartbeat of our operations, Celia brings organizational expertise and a passion for environmental education to her role as Office Manager.
+The heartbeat of our operations, Celia brings organizational expertise to her role as Office Manager.
 She oversees invoicing for our field trips, ensuring that your group will experience a seamless process from booking to payment.

 Renona Seibert